LukaJuricic/gossamer/docs/Mechatronics.md

 # Mechatronics

+# Structure

+I'm shooting for a hexapod on the bigger side: 4-5kg, 20-30cm leg extension.
+This is to have some freedom in payload and leg extension.

 ## Motors

 When researching motors, the first thing I looked was the kind that other hexapod projects used.
 Two things were prominent:
-1. If a hexapod on the bigger side is what I'm shooting for (4-5kg, 20-30cm leg extension), substantial continuous torque is required, particularly for the [femur joint](https://en.wikipedia.org/wiki/Leg#/media/File:InsectLeg.svg).
+1. With a hexapod on the bigger side, substantial continuous torque is required, particularly for the [femur joint](https://en.wikipedia.org/wiki/Leg#/media/File:InsectLeg.svg).
 The least number of legs touching the ground and supporting the weight is 3, during tripod gaits (without accounting for [unusual ones](https://www.hfsp.org/hfsp-news-events/discovery-bipod-gait-video)), so the continuous torque required is roughly 5(mass) * 9.8(g) / 3 * 0.3(lever length) = 4.9Nm (or roughly 48kg/cm).
 Since this is generally [2-4 times smaller](https://www.youtube.com/watch?v=h_SWpU3rmG4&list=PLBRNvqLTPp3t31J8vPxcY-aW_77x5udtQ&index=1) in RC servos, it means having at least [100kg/cm](https://www.trossenrobotics.com/p/mx-106t-dynamixel-robot-servo.aspx) servos like the [Pheonix-MX](http://zentasrobots.com/mx-phoenix-hexapod/), which are very pricey at ~600$.
 2. All the other projects found use RC servos, which are only controlled in [position only](https://en.wikipedia.org/wiki/Servo_control).